iniemamocny/Meblomat/docs/supabase-setup.md

    set email_confirmed_at = now()
    where id = '00000000-0000-0000-0000-000000000000';
    ```

+   Skip this update if the row already has a timestamp—Supabase only allows verified accounts to claim the administrator role.

 3. **Impersonate the verified user and promote them.** Supabase resolves `auth.uid()` using JWT claims, so temporarily impersonate the account before calling the RPC: